zzz6519003/substrate-how-to-guides/docs/03-weights/quadratic-weight-struct.md

 Calculate correct weight based on data within a function, required to calculate transaction fees.

 ## Overview

 This is a more complex way scale to weight transactions.
 It computes weight according to the following formula:

 _a*x^2 + b*y + c_

 Where a, b, and c are fields in the struct, and x and y are transaction parameters.
-Have a look at the [examples][#Examples] section to see it implemented and used in context.
+Have a look at the [examples][#examples] section to see it implemented and used in context.

 ## Steps